ippontech/blog-usa/posts/python-in-production-part-5-of-5.md

 ```

 The code here is fairly straightforward to read.
-If you were to find this file in the interwebs and attempted to read it you might come to these conclusions.
+If you were to find this file in the interwebs and attempted to read it, you might come to these conclusions.
 This is a pipeline file for Jenkins.
-It consists of one stage named `build`, that runs one step.
+It consists of one stage named `build`, which runs one step.
 The step is simply a shell command to run our `build.sh` file.
-Remember the `build.sh` file we created in part 3, it will now be used inside of our Jenkins runner.
-A Jenkins runner is just a linux vm.
+The `build.sh` file we created in part 3, will now be used inside of our Jenkins runner.
+A Jenkins runner is just a Linux VM.

 # Install Jenkins Plugins

-## Github Plugin
+## GitHub Plugin

 Let's setup Jenkins to be able to pull our source code.
-I will be using the Github plugin, because my source code is stored on Github.
+I will be using the GitHub plugin, because my source code is stored on GitHub.
 Navigate to the left side bar and click on ***manage jenkins***.
 Next, click on ***manage plugins***.
-Search for `github` and install the `github` plugin.
+Search for `GitHub` and install the `GitHub` plugin.
 Before you click install, we have one more plugin.

 ## Pipeline Plugin